 Variable Cost Examples

-Physical materials: this can include parts, cloth, and even food ingredients required to make your final product.
+These can include parts, cloth, and even food ingredients required to make your final product.

-Production equipment: if you automate certain parts of your product’s development, you might need to invest in more automation equipment or software as your product line gets bigger.
+If you automate certain parts of your product’s development, you might need to invest in more automation equipment or software as your product line gets bigger.

-Credit card fees: businesses that receive credit card payments from their customers will incur higher transaction fees as they deliver more services.
+Businesses that receive credit card payments from their customers will incur higher transaction fees as they deliver more services.

-Packaging and shipping costs: you might pay to package and ship your product by the unit, and therefore more or fewer shipped units will cause these costs to vary.
+You might pay to package and ship your product by the unit, and therefore more or fewer shipped units will cause these costs to vary.